Auzzyrocks/TeensySynth/README.md

 The switch mounting plates are designed to snap fit a standard MX keyboard switch, and then bolt to the faceplate.

 The latest software revision is available on this repo: Teensy_Synth_Rev_9.ino.
 The pinouts can be found in this file.

+The slideshow is a copy of the powerpoint presentation used in CSCI 162.

+The images folder contains pictures of the final synthesizer, and of the CAD files.